ourfalia/flowerfactory/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Django==3.2](<https://en.wikipedia.org/wiki/Django_(web_framework)>)
+   - Django framework was used to speed up development of the application which was mainly built in the Python programming language.
 2. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
    - Bootstrap was used to assist with the responsiveness and styling of the website.
 3. [Hover.css:](https://ianlunn.github.io/Hover/)